SIRprise/CSharpStuff/README.md

 ## GUISynchronisationSingleton
 Shows a Progressbar, which is filled by a non-GUI Timer (asynchronous event).
 3 slightly different ways are used (can be uncommented at end of CHelper.cs).
 Singleton-Pattern is implemented there, too.

+## Helpers \& HelperUnitTest
+Helper class with a lot of small functions, code snippets and algorithms often needed.

 ## RLEexperiment
 Simple Run-Length-Encoding implementation for byte-arrays, with configurable escape-character and threshold (minimum number of same byte before encoding).
 Default: 0x254 -> 0x254 0x254; 8x 0xff -> 0x254 0xff 0x08